LogoLogo

 ClinVar (somatic)

-ClinVar is a NIH public archive of reports of the relationships among human variations and phenotypes, with supporting evidence.
+ClinVar is an NIH public archive of reports of the relationships among human variations and phenotypes, with supporting evidence.
 The ClinVar (somatic) data source in the Open Targets Platform captures the subset of ClinVar that refers to somatic variants (as opposed to germline variants).

 Information on variants is covered extensively for both single point and structural variants.
 When available, genomic coordinates are reported with RS numbers, or by following the CHROM_POS_REF_ALT and HGVS notations.